PUAWER005 – Operate as Part of an Emergency Control Organisation

 - Prepare and conduct post initial response and participate in de-briefing sessions

 - Understand the roles and responsibilities of the emergency control team

-- Complete a ‘Fitness to Complete Training’ form.
-The student is required to declare any medical issue that may exclude them from full participation
+No prior training is required.
+Students will be required to present photo I.D. on arrival and complete a ‘Fitness to Complete Training’ form.
+The student is required to declare any medical issue that may exclude them from full participation.

 Your Certificate does not have an expiry date, however, industry standards recommend retraining every two years.